ros2/demos/intra_process_demo/README.md

 ros2 run intra_process_demo two_node_pipeline
 ```

-> This sets up two nodes, a ROS2 node that publishes a string with an incremeting integer value, as well as a ROS2 node that subscribes to print the received string.
+> This sets up two nodes, a ROS 2 node that publishes a string with an incremeting integer value, as well as a ROS 2 node that subscribes to print the received string.

 ![](img/two_node_pipeline.png)